Hetroertzen: Biography

 During 2014 Hetroertzen recorded material for a new full-length album.
 Ain Soph Aur was released in December 2014 receiving a great response from fans and the media.
 Ain Soph Aur was released on CD, vinyl and cassette through collaboration with Lamech Records, Terratur Possessions and Amor Fati Productions.

-Ham played bass for Hetroertzen from 2015 to 2021.

 In the fall of 2015, Hetroertzen visited the US for the first time and performed two exclusive shows in New York City and Baltimore along with Ominous Resurrection and their brethren LvxCaelis.

-Also in 2015, the band confirmed to do a one-week tour in October along with French acts Malhkebre and Malepeste.
-The tour, named Exaltation, Revelation, Dereliction, reached different cities around France, Belgium, and the Netherlands.
+Also in 2015 the band confirmed to do their second European tour.

+During 2016 Hetroertzen focused on the composition of their latest album 'Uprising of the Fallen' which was released in early 2017 by Listenable Records.

+During 2017 the band performed various hand-picked live shows which included countries never conquered before.
+They also had a short tour in the summer throughout Germany, Belgium and The Netherlands.

+At the beginning of 2018 the band returned to their homeland Chile to perform 7 exclusive dates along the country.
+Also in this year, their debut album 'Flying Across the Misty Gardens' was released by Lamech Records as a special anniversary edition reissue.
+Hetroertzen also managed to tour Europe in autumn together with LvxCaelis and Sektarism.

+During 2019 and 2020 the band focused on the composition and recording of their new album.

+At the end of 2021 the band parted ways with Ham and he was replaced by Kfzl, which was Hetroertzen´s former live bassist a decade ago.

+Hetroertzen’s seventh album Phosphorus Vol I is now out and available worldwide.
+Released by Listenable Records.